MEDCVR/Forceps-Manipulation-Challenge/index.md

 ### Maximum Score: **60 points**

 ## Day 2: Independent Participant Evaluation
-- Independent participants teleoperate competing robot systems.
+- Independent participants teleoperate competing robot systems (max.
+6).
 - Participants are assigned through a lottery process and will not operate systems from their own institutions.

 ### Session Duration